Samaria City, Samaria, Israel, 868 BC

 Obadiah raised his hands to keep her inside the house.
 She shouldn’t see the blood crusted on Liam’s tunic of his purple face.
+Not our Liam.
 The whole scene was wrong for her.
 Wrong.

 She brushed him aside and knelt next to Liam and tried to close the gap in his throat with her fingers.
 She clenched her fists, threw her head back, and glared into the sky.
 Her mouth opened wide, but with no sound.
 Bending her head low, she took a deep breath, raised again and screamed.